Astromine/am-deny-hosts/README.md

 When you use the **am-deny-hosts** application to protect your Linux server(s) from SSH attacks we expect you to see the following benefits:

 * The software is easy to install and setup making it ideal for users of all knowledge levels.
 * The software does NOT over-burden your server or waste CPU cycles.
+This makes it ideal for low power servers with a minimum amount CPU or RAM resources.
 * The software takes advantage of publicly available black lists of known SSH attackers.
 * The software uses data from your own servers authentication logs to augment the publicly available black lists.
 * The software effectively minimizes the risk that an attacker will compromise your machine.